Complete strategy spaces reveal hidden pathways to cooperation: Methods

 where $\phi_i$ and $\phi_j$ are the total payoffs of player $i$ and $j$, respectively.
 One Monte Carlo step (MCS) consists of $L^2$ such elementary updates, meaning each player is chosen to update their strategy once on average.

 For our simulations, we use a population size of $L^2=200^2$.
-The selection intensity is set to $\beta=10$ to model strong selection.
-A low mutation rate of $\mu=10^{-5}$ is included to maintain strategic diversity and counteract fixation due to finite-size effects ~\cite{shen2025mutation}.
-Simulations are run for $3\times 10^4$ MCS, and data are averaged over the final 5,000 steps to ensure the system has reached an evolutionary equilibrium.
+The selection intensity is set to $\beta=10$ to model strong selection. \tr{A low mutation rate of $\mu=10^{-5}$ is included to mitigate the finite-size effects ~\cite{shen2025mutation}.} Simulations are run for $3\times 10^4$ MCS, and data are averaged over the final 5,000 steps to ensure the system has reached an evolutionary equilibrium. \tb{The analytical results in \tg{Supplementary Notes 2 and 3} are derived in the weak-selection limit.
+We compare the two approaches at the level of qualitative trends (e.g., which strategies dominate which parameter regions), not quantitative abundance matching.}